TITLE 89: SOCIAL SERVICES

 e) Cooperation in Court or Administrative Hearings

-Any person who makes a report or who investigates a report may be ordered by the Court to testify fully in any judicial proceeding resulting from the report about any evidence of the abuse or neglect or the cause of the abuse or neglect.
-Any mandated reporter listed in subsection (b)(1) who makes a report of suspected child abuse or neglect shall testify fully in any administrative hearing resulting from such report, as to any evidence of abuse or neglect or the cause thereof.
-No evidence shall be excluded because of any common law or statutory privilege regarding communications between the alleged perpetrator or the child subject and the person making or investigating the report.
+Any person who makes a report or who investigates a report under the Act shall testify fully in any judicial proceeding or administrative hearing resulting from such report, as to any evidence of abuse or neglect, or the cause thereof.
+Any person who is required to report a suspected case of abuse or neglect shall testify fully in any administrative hearing resulting from such report, as to any evidence of abuse or neglect or the cause thereof.
+No evidence shall be excluded by reason of any common law or statutory privilege relating to communications between the alleged perpetrator of abuse or neglect, or the child subject of the report and any person who is required to report a suspected case of abuse or neglect or the person making or investigating the report.
+[325 ILCS 5/10]

 f) Referrals to Public Health